locize/blog/source/_posts/i18next-vue.md

 Lastly, with the help of the [auto-machinetranslation workflow](https://docs.locize.com/whats-inside/auto-machine-translation) and the use of the [saveMissing functionality](https://www.i18next.com/overview/configuration-options#missing-keys), new keys not only gets added to locize automatically, while developing the app, but are also automatically translated into the target languages using machine translation.

-*Check out this [video](https://youtu.be/VfxBpSXarlU) to see how the automatic machine translation workflow looks like!*
+*Check out this [video](https://youtu.be/VfxBpSXarlU) to see what the automatic machine translation workflow looks like!*

 {% youtube VfxBpSXarlU %}